joyprojects/wildfire/README.md

 `% module use -a /u/analytix/tools/modulefiles` and `% module load miniconda3/v4`.
 1. You can create your own conda environments easily, and call them on any interactive or reserved node.

+### Installs

+It appears you cannot install python libraries on a compute instance, it needs to be on a pfe.

 ### Interactive Sessions

 All users of NAS can launch an interactive PBS session with qsub, with a sample command found here: